mircealungu/mircea/thoughtstream.md

 Archipelago and Dogville: both reminders of human capacity for evil.

 McBeth was so weak: he went mad with remorse for a single crime.
 To scale, evil needs ideology.
-Indeed, that was exactly the story in the Ordinary Men by Browning: normal people can become monsters.
+Indeed, that was exactly the story in the Ordinary Men by Browning.

 **June 2**